swvmpdad/go-team/README.md

 ## Installation

 - Clone the repository from github
-- navigate into the root directory in your console
+- Navigate into the root directory in your console
-- run 'npm i' to install the required node packages
+- Run 'npm i' to install the required node packages